superduper-io/superduper/README.md

-## How To
+## Tutorial
-The following are examples of how to use SuperDuperDB with Python.

-Visit the <a href="https://docs.superduperdb.com/docs/docs/intro">docs</a> to learn more.
+In this tutorial, you will learn how to Integrate, train and manage any AI models and APIs directly with your database with your data.
+You can visit the <a href="https://docs.superduperdb.com/docs/docs/intro">docs</a> to learn more.

 #### - Deploy ML/AI models to your database: